vincentntang/vincentntang.com/content/posts/20220408-mentoring-community/index.md

 ## Company referral

 A few months later Doug was in the market for a new job.
 I asked for his resume, and I was quite surprised that all of his experience was DevOps related.
+I thought he was a frontend developer based on his design skill sets and how good he was at in React.
 I wrote a referral for our company, and he got hired into his first 6 figure job!

 ## Presentation